armelgeek/better-query/CONTRIBUTING.md

 ## License

-By contributing to Better Kit, you agree that your contributions will be licensed under the MIT License.
+By contributing to Better Query, you agree that your contributions will be licensed under the MIT License.

 ---

-Thank you for contributing to Better Kit! 🚀
+Thank you for contributing to Better Query! 🚀